MikePohatu/EventGhostPlugins/README.md

 # EventGhostPlugins

-This repos contains plugins for EventGhost (http://www.eventghost.net/)
+This repos contains plugins for EventGhost (http://www.eventghost.net/).
+These are updates on the Broadcaster, Network Event Receiver and Network Event Sender plugins, and as such most of the credit for this code should go to the authors of those plugins

 ## Network Event Relay